 100% new devices with substantial, yet relatively low loyal users rate - suspicious

 Campaigns of pre-installed apps usually have extremely high rates of new devices, as these may be among the very first apps that users launch when activating their new devices.
-Therefore, for pre-installed apps, device ID reset fraud is unlikely even with high new devices rates.
+Therefore, for pre-installed apps, device ID reset fraud is unlikely even with high new device rates.

 Detecting LAT fraud

-LAT (Limited Ad Tracking) users select to opt out of exposing their device ID, IDFA or GAID, to advertisers.
+LAT (Limited Ad Tracking) users select to opt-out of exposing their device ID, IDFA or GAID, to advertisers.
 Approximately 15% of iOS users and 10% of Android users take this choice.

-Similarly to the new device ranking, LAT users may be legitimate users.
+As with the new device ranking, LAT users may be legitimate users.
 However, a high percentage of them could indicate fraudulent activity.

 1. On the Fraud types dropdown box select Install Fraud